🔄 Backend-Controlled, UI-Compatible API Flow

 }

-Without this manual injection, the assistant's response will not appear in the frontend interface, even if the completion is successful.
+Without this enrichment, the assistant's response will not appear in the frontend interface, even if the completion is successful.

 Step-by-Step Implementation